-The remarkable success of large-scale pretrained text-to-image (T2I) models~\cite{rombach2022high,saharia2022photorealistic} has provided another promising prior.
-Many researchers explore the potential of StableDiffusion (SD) models~\cite{stability_ai} as the powerful prior in challenging low-level vision tasks, including real-world image super-resolution~\cite{wang2023exploiting,lin2024diffbir,wu2023seesr,yu2024scaling} and BFR~\cite{chen2024towards,gao2024diffmac}.
-Since the face details are often lost due to the degradation and down-sampling processes of VAE~\cite{rombach2022high} in SD models, BFRffusion~\cite{chen2024towards} and DiffMAC~\cite{gao2024diffmac} rely on the facial priors within SD models to recreate these details.
+The remarkable success of large-scale pretrained text-to-image (T2I) models~\citep{rombach2022high,saharia2022photorealistic} has provided another promising prior.
+Many researchers explore the potential of StableDiffusion (SD) models~\citep{stability_ai} as the powerful prior in challenging low-level vision tasks, including real-world image super-resolution~\citep{wang2024exploiting,lin2024diffbir,wu2023seesr,yu2024scaling} and BFR~\citep{chen2024towards,gao2024diffmac}.
+Since the face details are often lost due to the degradation and down-sampling processes of VAE~\citep{rombach2022high} in SD models, BFRffusion~\citep{chen2024towards} and DiffMAC~\citep{gao2024diffmac} rely on the facial priors within SD models to recreate these details.
 However, being designed for general text-to-image tasks, SD models often fail to retain essential facial details, like skin texture (see Fig.~\ref{fig:tag} (b)).
 Therefore, these methods typically produce overly smooth images in the T2I task.
-Moreover, their extensive image priors can lead to the incorrect generation of non-facial features, resulting in artifacts, especially for images with ambiguous degradation. \textit{These specific limitations -- incorrect generation of non-facial features (blue box at \engordnumber{1} row of Fig.~\ref{fig:teaser}) and missing facial details (red box at \engordnumber{3} row of Fig.~\ref{fig:teaser})-- severely limit the practical deployment of these models in real-world applications.}
+Moreover, their extensive image priors can lead to the incorrect generation of non-facial features, resulting in artifacts, especially for images with ambiguous degradation. \textit{These specific limitations -- incorrect generation of non-facial features and missing facial details (\textbf{orange arrows} at Fig.~\ref{fig:teaser})-- severely limit the practical deployment of these models in real-world applications.}

 To tackle these problems, we propose \textbf{Authface}, a novel BFR method with face-oriented generative diffusion prior, designed to restore highly authentic face images.
 The \textbf{highlight} of our Authface is that it brings a paradigm shift for BFR -- with a two-stage training pipeline: 1) \textit{Face-oriented Fine-tuning on Pretrained T2I Model}, and 2) \textit{Highly Authentic Face Restoration.} The underlying premise for Stage I is that pretrained T2I models~\eg, SD models, can serve as effective generative diffusion priors for restoration tasks (Sec.~\ref{Sec:finetune}).
 They can be customized for face-centric applications via fine-tuning while retaining their generation capabilities.